-The ten listed properties, with an asterisk indicating those then owned by the State, are: Camp Pine Knot, Raquette Lake; Echo Camp, Raquette Lake; Camp Wild Air, Upper St. Regis Lake; Camp Santanoni, Newcomb Lake; Camp Uncas, Mohegan Lake; Sagamore Lodge, Sagamore Lake; Moss Ledge, Upper Saranac Lake; Eagle Island, Upper Saranac Lake; Prospect Point, Upper Saranac Lake; Camp Topridge, Upper St. Regis Lake.
 Since the nomination, Camps Pine Knot and Santanoni remain in public ownership.
-The land underlying the main camp and service complexes at Sagamore Lodge was conveyed to a private not-for-profit organization for use as a conference center, and its buildings are preserved.
-Camp Topridge was sold by the State and is now privately owned.
-Camp Uncas has been subdivided by its owner but its buildings remain intact.
+The land underlying the main camp and service complexes at Sagamore Lodge was conveyed to a private notfor-profit organization for use as a conference center, and its buildings are preserved.
+Camp Topridge was sold by the state and is now privately owned.
+The core of buildings at Camp Uncas has been subdivided by its owner but they remain intact and comprise a visual whole.

-The National Register nomination noted that other intact resources known to exist in the Adirondack region had been precluded due to their inaccessibility, but that the ten listed properties constituted a valid set from which the remaining examples could be evaluated at a later date.
+The National Register nomination noted that other intact resources known to exist in the Adirondack region had been precluded due to their inaccessibility and/or to an "off-limits" status preferred by the owners; however, the ten (now eleven) listed properties constitute a valid set from which the remaining examples could be evaluated at a later date.
 It was anticipated that additional properties meeting the definition and selection criteria could be added based on comparison with the ten nominated properties.
-Apart from the addition of Sagamore Lodge's service complex to the National Register no other properties have been added.
+Apart from the addition of Sagamore Lodge's service complex and Flat Rock Camp, no other properties have been added to the National Register, although the following properties have been identified as having potential for NR listing: in the St. Regis area, Birch Island, Woodmere, Longwood, and Pot Luck on Spitfire Lake; in the Saranac Lakes area, Knollwood; Tupper Lake area, Three Star (Read Camp) on Little Simon Pond; in the Blue Mountain Lake area, Minnowbrook; and in the Old Forge area, camps at the Adirondack League Club, including Beehive on Bisby Pond.

-Several microscopic studies of camp architecture in sub-regions of the Adirondacks (included in the bibliography), prepared after the National Register listing, were consulted in the preparation of this nomination.
-These pointed out a broader distribution of the property type in terms of scale.
-This was most clearly articulated by architectural historian Richard Longstreth in an essay titled "Summer Architecture in the Adirondacks" prepared for a Society of Architectural Historians Domestic Study Tour in 1996:
+Several microscopic studies of camp architecture in sub-regions of the Adirondacks, prepared after the National Register listing, were consulted in the preparation of this theme study.
+These pointed to a broader distribution of the property type in terms of scale, most clearly articulated by architectural historian Richard Longstreth:

 "Camp" in the Adirondacks has been used much like "cottage" in Newport; that is, as a term of understatement.
 But in fact, ever since the term began to be applied to summer residences over a century ago, "camp" has meant anything its owners choose to so name.
 Many of the region's biggest domiciles are called camps, but so are ones of just a few rooms as well as those of all sizes in between.
 Irrespective of square footage, numerous camps do possess a feature that separates them from most other forms of residential building in the U.S.: they are comprised of several buildings, divided more or less according to function.
-43

-The National Register nomination used the term "Adirondack Great Camp" to describe the property type.
+The National Register nominations used the term "Adirondack Great Camp" to describe the property type.
 The term came into use in the 1970s when several important Adirondack camps faced demolition, and later gained popular recognition following the publication of Harvey Kaiser's Great Camps of the Adirondacks.
 Although well-intended to link the property type with the movement to preserve great estates at the time, the term is now limiting.
 The word "great" implies a sense of scale which excludes many legitimate compound plan examples.
 Moreover, the properties were never called such in their own day; to do so would have undermined the essential spirit in which they were developed.
-This nomination, therefore, uses the term "Adirondack camp."
-The Adirondack camps are properties which represent a singular architectural phenomenon characteristic of the Adirondack region of New York State beginning in 1876 through the early twentieth century.
+This theme study, therefore, uses the term "Adirondack camp."
+The Adirondack camps are properties which represent a singular architectural phenomenon characteristic of the Adirondack region of New York State beginning in 1876 through the early-twentieth century.